Measurement incompatibility in Bayesian multiparameter quantum estimation: Matrix lower bounds from monotone metrics

 where $E_{\rho}$ is a linear map satisfying

 and

+Following Hayashi's formulation, these maps and inner products are defined on arbitrary finite-dimensional operators, so $X$ and $Y$ need not be Hermitian.
 The choice of the map $E_{\rho}$ determines the inner product.
 We will primarily work with a generic one; however, three notable examples are:

-which we will call ``SLD'', ``RLD'' and ``square root'', respectively.
-As in the main text, we assume $\rho \succ 0$, so that we can introduce the dual inner product in terms of the inverse linear map $E_{\rho}^{-1}$ without further regularisations:
+which we will call ``symmetric'', ``right'' and ``square-root'', respectively.
+As in the main text, we assume $\rho \succ 0$ and for the standard monotone maps we will consider next it ensures that $E_\rho$ is invertible, so that we can introduce the dual inner product in terms of the inverse linear map $E_{\rho}^{-1}$ without further regularisations: